azadehtavassoli/Agile/README.md

 ## Overview

 This repository contains my work on the Forage Agile Methodology program, provided by Cognizant.
 The program is self-paced and involves completing tasks guided by pre-recorded videos and example answers from Cognizant's team.
-Upon completion, participants earn a certificate, which can be added to their resume and LinkedIn as an extracurricular activity.
-This program helps individuals stand out in applications, confidently answer interview questions, and explain why they are a good fit for a team.

 For more details about the program, you can visit the official page [here](https://www.theforage.com/simulations/cognizant/agile-methodology-io6p).